Odette Eid: Works

 In December 2002 at São Bento Metro station, the artist built a nativity scene with dolls measuring 2.40 meters high representing the main characters in the story of the birth of Jesus.
 It was built out of recycled fabric, old newspapers, construction materials, and the dolls were assembled and decorated with custom jewelry.

-Always looking for new forms of expression, Odette created a series of installations using resources available in nature and inspired on Land Art at her farm Riacho Doce, located in Santo Antônio do Pinhal, in the countryside of São Paulo.
-This original work disappeared over time but was documented in a beautiful photo essay by Romulo Fialdini and remains unpublished.

 During her life, Odette Eid had two studios, one in São Paulo, Studio Amarilis, where she gave classes and where there are still some of her works, and another in Santo Antônio do Pinhal – Studio Riacho Doce, an outdoor private museum, that holds most of her collection.